MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 Download GCY JLINK-ARM-OB-master.zip and UnZip it in your working folder.
 Install JLink Software fom the zipfile.
 Find JLinkARM.dll(W32) / JLink_x64.dll(W64) in your system and copy it to your working folder.
-Use [this](https://www.programmersought.com/article/93352322668/) guid for patching the firmware to the same version as the jlink software (DLL file).
+Use [this](https://www.programmersought.com/article/93352322668/) guid for patching the firmware (BIN File) to the same version as the jlink software (DLL file).

 ### Burning the bin file to your STM32F103:
 Use MINGW32 under windows for flashing your STM32F103.